What is a Visual Management Board?

 Now that you have begun to think about the elements of a visual management board, there are the four key steps to follow:

 1. PLAN – You must include your team that will be using them.
-This helps with engagement and develops an understanding about he important factors of running a visual management board on a daily basis
+This helps with engagement and develops an understanding of the important factors of running a visual management board on a daily basis

-2. DO – Start by testing a simple version and modify on weekly basis.
+2. DO – Start by testing a simple version and modify on a weekly basis.
 This lets you learn by doing.
-Establishing a visual manage board is not about creating brownie points for a junior engineer; it must support the production team.
-Don’t make an expensive board and them try to make it work (we promise, it will create more heartache in the long run!)
+Establishing a visual management board is not about creating brownie points for a junior engineer; it must support the production team.
+Don’t make an expensive board and then try to make it work (we promise, it will create more heartache in the long run!)